mrmattson/next/api.md

 `component.mount(element: HTMLElement, initialState?: object, parentScope?: object): RiotComponent;`

-Any component object can should "mounted on a DOM node" in order to rendered its template becoming interactive.
+Any component object will be mounted on a DOM node in order to rendered its template becoming interactive.

 You will likely never call the `component.mount` method by yourself, you will use instead the [riot.mount](#riotmount) or [riot.component](#riotcomponent) instead.